Under A Cloudless Blue Sky

 all standing ready to die

-Promise of hot summer sun, bayonets glistening as one
+Promise of hot summer sun, bayonets glistening as

 Wave upon wave come, bayonets shining